Update on Go 1.24 tool dependencies

 Improving tool dependencies

-As a quick primer, using a “tool dependency” means creating a tools.go
+As a quick primer, adding a “tool dependency” means executing go get -tool <tool module path/path to tool main.go>

-to install as an import statement.
-In our case, it looks like this (for
+.
+In our case, it looks like this (for protoc-gen-go

 ):